Fires have destroyed 150 homes and killed three people in NSW over a catastrophic weekend of bushfires on Australia's east coast.

 Local authorities have reported cases of the contaminated soil and water borne disease melioidosis, which has claimed the life of one person and hospitalised several others in intensive care.

 If you see flood waters as you are driving towards Townsville and surrounding regions, do not attempt to drive through.
 Obey all road closure signs.
 For more information, please visit the Townsville City Council Emergency Management Dashboard.

 Follow any official warnings and listen to local news reports to monitor the situation.
-Failure to comply with directives from government authorities will result in you not being covered by travel insurance.

 Category 3 Cyclone Owen is currently making its way southeast in the Gulf of Carpentaria towards Queensland from the Northern Territory.
 The Bureau of Meteorology reports that Owen will intensify to a category 4 when it makes landfall in Queensland, packing wind gusts of 140-175mph (225-279km/h).

 Cairns and other towns in Far North Queensland and as far south as Mackay and the Whitsundays Region will be impacted by strong winds and heavy rain with the risk of flash flooding.
 Authorities have placed a flood watch as far south as Rainbow Beach and are strongly advising people to move to safety such as an evacuation center or out of the impact area.

 Dozens of flights, on all carriers flying in and out of Sydney and Melbourne, have been delayed or canceled due to strong winds currently impacting the east coast of Australia.
 Sydney Airport is currently functioning on one runway and several flights have had to abort landings for safety reasons.
 This will have follow-on effects across the country.